UEFA.com works better on other browsers

 Under-17 EURO highlights: Poland 3-5 Germany

-Guiu had taken his tally to four in his country's quarter-final defeat of the Republic of Ireland on Saturday, but could not improve on that tally in Tuesday's semi-final defeat to France later in the day.
-Lamine Yamal did find the net against the holders to match his teammate's tally.
+Guiu had taken his tally to four in his country's quarter-final defeat of the Republic of Ireland, but could not improve on that tally in Tuesday's semi-final defeat to France.
+Lamine Yamal did find the net against the 2022 champions to match his team-mate's tally.

 4 goals: Paris Brunner, Robert Ramsak (Germany), Marc Guiu, Lamine Yamal (both Spain)